Field Day 2024

 The Results:

-So, as the sunspots increase and activity on the bands gets hot, how did this translate for this Field Day ?
+So, as the solar cycle is approaching its peak and activity on the bands gets hot, how did this translate for this Field Day ?
 Here are the line scores :

 Score Summary: